SokichiFujita/iOS-icon-generator/README.md

 iOS icon generator with gulp.
 Many size icon for app, tabbar, toolbar and navigation bar will be generated.

-## Output

-### App icons

-Generate app icon images for as follows from a 1024x1024 image.

-- Settings
-- Spotlight
-- App
-- Portrait for App Store

-### Tab bar icons

-Generate 1x, 2x and 3x images for tabbar icons from a 3x image.

-### Toolbar icons / Navigation bar icons

-Generate 1x, 2x and 3x images for tooblar or navigation bar icons from a 3x image.

 ## Installation

 1. GraphicsMagick